swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

 ## Proposed Solution

 This proposal defines a new plugin capability called `command` that allows packages to provide plugins for users to invoke directly.
-A command plugin specifies the verb through which the command can be invoked from the `swift` `package` CLI, and any special permissions it needs (such as file system access).
+A command plugin specifies the semantic intent of the command — this might be a predefined intent such “documentation generation” or “source code formatting”, or it might be a custom intent with a specialized verb that allows the command to be invoked from the `swift` `package` CLI or from an IDE.
+A command plugin can also specify any special permissions it needs (such as the permission to modify the package directory).

+The command's intent declaration provides a way of grouping command plugins by their functional categories, so that SwiftPM — or an IDE that supports SwiftPM packages — can show the commands that are available for a particular purpose.
+For example, this supports having different command plugins for generating documentation for a package, while still allowing those different commands be grouped and discovered based on their intent.

 As with build tool plugins, a package specifies the set of command plugins that are available to it by declaring dependencies on the packages that provide those plugins.
 Unlike build tool plugins, which are applied on a target-by-target basis through a declaration in the manifest of the package using the build tool, custom command plugins are not invoked automatically, but can instead be invoked directly by the user after the package graph has been resolved.
 This proposal adds options to the `swift` `package` CLI that allow users to invoke a plugin-provided command and to control the set of targets to which the command should apply.